 About the Fund

 The Student Assistance Fund provides financial assistance for students who are experiencing financial difficulty whilst attending college.
 The fund provides a further source of funding for higher education students in addition to the SUSI grant.

 Application to the Fund is open to full-time and part-time registered students on a course of not less than one year's duration leading to an undergraduate or postgraduate qualification (excluding night study).
 Applicants must meet the application eligibility criteria.
-Funding is not available under this fund for the cost of tuition or registration fees.
+Please note funding is not available under this fund for the cost of tuition or registration fees.

 International/non-EU fee paying students are not eligible for funding.
 However, students who are non-EU nationals, but who are eligible for free or reduced fees in line with the criteria for the Free Fees Initiative, may be considered for the SAF subject to meeting the eligibility criteria.

 Unfortunately, not all applications will be successful due to limited funds.
 Students who apply to the fund are assessed on an individual and confidential basis.

-Students whose application is successful and in order to receive payment must meet the following conditions:
+Students whose application is successful must meet the following conditions in order to receive payment: